PESTILLILAB/bids-connectivity/content/workshops/_index.md

   enable: true
   partial: t-text_image
   title: "BIDS connectivity workshops"
+  content: >
-  content: "The project will be centered around two workshops during which the expert working-groups will come together and collaboratively work during a dedicated 3-day period.
-Taking place in September 2022 and July 2023, these workshops further mark the beginning of the first and second project year respectively."
+    The project will be centered around two workshops during which the expert working-groups will come together and collaboratively work during a dedicated 3-day period.
+Taking place in September 2022 and July 2023, these workshops further mark the beginning of the first and second project year respectively.

 ---